eugnsp/es_la/doc/dense/matrices.md

 const Value* data() const noexcept;
 ```

-Returns the pointer to the underlying array serving as matrix element storage, the returned pointer is equal to the address of the `(0, 0)` matrix element.
+Returns the pointer to the underlying array of matrix element storage, the returned pointer is equal to the address of the `(0, 0)` matrix element.

 ### `eval`
 **Evaluated expression**